Project Team

 Caetlyn Elder

 Caetlyn Elder is an undergraduate working toward her B.S. in English and a former member of the 2020-2022 Chancellor’s Leadership Development Program cohort.
-She is currently updating the website and providing new career resources for the project.
+She updated the website and provided new career resources for the project.
 She has been working on the STEM Career Clubs project since the spring of 2022.

 Former STEM Career Club Project Team Members